boisgera/bitstream/mkdocs/custom.md

     >>> bitstream.register(uint, writer=write_uint_factory)

-To select a writer, we use the proper instance of type tag:
+To select a writer, we use the appropriate type identifier:

     >>> BitStream(255, uint(8))
     11111111